masatolin/masatolin.github.io/_posts/2022-10-09-newest-game.md

 preview: /assets/postpreview.png
 ---
-_4v4 Team-based Competitive Action Game with Crash Bandicoot Characters_ **Toys For Bob** | Unreal Engine 4
+_4v4 Team-based Competitive Action Game with Crash Bandicoot Characters_

+**Toys For Bob** | Unreal Engine 4

 ![Picture 1](/assets/fullsize.png)

-I worked for Toys for Bob as an intern on the summer of 2023:
   - Added damage modifiers that can be changed via gameplay effects so designers can better change player damage through powerups.
   - Implemented default knockback so players can get affected by attacks that don't have knockback by default.
   - Fixed bugs relating to hover jump getting stuck on walls, infinite dashing into the air, prematurely cancelling an air boost by double jumping.